0xherve/toshokan/README.md

 ## What is this?

-A mobile-first Progressive Web App for reading EPUB files.
-Built because existing online readers and mobile apps have terrible UX.
-Designed for comfortable, distraction-free reading of **Shadow Slave**.
+A mobile-first Progressive Web App for better `Light novel` reading UX.
+Initially designed for comfortable, distraction-free reading of **Shadow Slave**.

 ## Tech Stack